Lexis (linguistics): Concordance for possibility

 Once such a concordance has been created, the co-occurrences of other words with the KWIC can be analyzed.
 This is done by means of a t-score.
 If we take for example the word "stranger" (comparative adjective and noun), a t-score analysis will provide us with information such as word frequency in the corpus: words such as "no" and "to" are not surprisingly very frequent; a word such as "controversy" much less.
 It then calculates the occurrences of that word together with the KWIC ("joint frequency") to determine if that combination is unusually common, in other words, if the word combination occurs significantly more often than would be expected by its frequency alone.
-If so, the collocation is considered strong, and is worth paying closer attention to.
+If so, the collocation is considered strong.

 In this example, "no stranger to" is a very frequent collocation; so are words such as "mysterious", "handsome", and "dark".
-This comes as no surprise.
-More interesting, however, is "no stranger to controversy".
-Perhaps the most interesting example, though, is the idiomatic "perfect stranger".
+Some other examples include "no stranger to controversy" and "perfect stranger".
 Such a word combination could not be predicted on its own, as it does not mean "a stranger who is perfect" as we should expect.
 Its unusually high frequency shows that the two words collocate strongly and as an expression are highly idiomatic.

 The study of corpus linguistics provides us with many insights into the real nature of language, as shown above.
 In essence, the lexical corpus seems to be built on the premise that language use is best approached as an assembly process, whereby the brain links together ready-made chunks.
-Intuitively this makes sense: it is a natural short-cut to alleviate the burden of having to "re-invent the wheel" every time we speak.
+Intuitively, this makes sense: it is a natural shortcut to alleviate the burden of having to "re-invent the wheel" every time we speak.
 Additionally, using well-known expressions conveys loads of information rapidly, as the listener does not need to break down an utterance into its constituent parts.
 In Words and Rules, Steven Pinker shows this process at work with regular and irregular verbs: we collect the former, which provide us with rules we can apply to unknown words (for example, the "‑ed" ending for past tense verbs allows us to decline the neologism "to google" into "googled").
 Other patterns, the irregular verbs, we store separately as unique items to be memorized.